lqdev/luisquintanilla.me/_scratch/nolm-no-language-models.md

 ### Language Models aren't very useful (on their own)

+Chances are, when you think of applications that use Language Models, you think ChatGPT.
+However, while Language Models drive apps like ChatGPT, Language Models are not ChatGPT.
+Going from Language Model to ChatGPT takes work.

 #### Internal knowledge needs to be augmented

 Although the responses a language model can generate without any additional guidance are impressive, it's not able to access real-time information.
 More importantly, models don't have access to your data which is what makes their responses more useful and relevant.